zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/create-application.md

 }
 ```

-In the above implementation, there is nothing wrong, but it has a limitation that we can only log the data to a text file.
+There is nothing wrong with the above implementation, but it has a limitation that we can only log the data to a text file.
 You can't in any way log data to other data sources or different log targets.